Henry Dodge: Territorial governor

 Dodge was the first Territorial governor of Wisconsin Territory from 1836 to 1841 and again from 1845 to 1848, an area which encompassed (before July 4, 1838, when Iowa became a territory) what became the states of Wisconsin, Iowa and Minnesota.
 In between his two terms as governor, Dodge was elected as a non-voting Democratic delegate to the Twenty-seventh and Twenty-eighth Congresses (March 4, 1841 – March 3, 1845) representing Wisconsin Territory's at-large congressional district.

+As territorial governor, Dodge was also Superintendent of the Wisconsin Superintendency of the Indian Agency.
+Under pressure not from settlers but from developers and businessmen interested in logging, he negotiated a treaty with Ojibwe from east central Minnesota east of the Mississippi and west of the St. Croix River and Ojibwe from west central Wisconsin starting at the east side of the St. Croix including St. Croix Falls and including the northern section of the Chippewa River to Chippewa Falls in July 1837, sometimes dubbed "the Pine Tree Treaty."
+The U.S. would allow the Ojibwe to remain on the land and retain their rights to fish, hunt, and gather, but ironically the land would be surveyed and sold as well.
+Payments would only be for twenty years.
+The Ojibwe were told that they would have to move at an undetermined time in the future and could only stay "at the pleasure of the President."

-He declined the opportunity to have his name put forward for the Presidency of the United States at the 1844 Democratic National Convention.
+Dodge declined the opportunity to have his name put forward for the Presidency of the United States at the 1844 Democratic National Convention.
 He was loyal to Martin Van Buren and both men opposed the annexation of Texas.
-Despite their efforts, James K. Polk, the Democrat who favored annexation, became President.
+Despite their efforts, James K. Polk, the Democrat who favored annexation, became president.

-Upon Wisconsin being admitted to the Union, Dodge was elected one of its first two senators.
+Upon Wisconsin being admitted to the Union in 1848, Dodge was elected one of its first two senators.
 He served two terms.
 He turned down the appointment of Territorial Governor of Washington from Franklin Pierce in 1857.